President Trump’s Gold-Plated Budget Plan

 Or so emerging reports on the White House’s budget proposal would suggest.
 Per the New York Times:

-There are a couple problems with this proposal.
-For one, the Pentagon sees climate change as a major national security threat — so, financing your defense build-up by gutting the main agency responsible for combatting climate change is a bit curious (or, would be, in a rational political universe).
+There are a couple of problems with this proposal.
+For one, the Pentagon sees climate change as a major national-security threat — so, financing your defense buildup by gutting the main agency responsible for combating climate change is a bit curious (or, would be, in a rational political universe).

-More fundamentally, Trump won’t be able to offset the cost of his opulent ambitions on taxes and the security state by taking an axe to (non-defense) discretionary spending.
-Big cuts to the EPA and federal anti-poverty programs could certainly hurt a lot of people.
-But they wouldn’t make a significant dent in the longterm debt.
-(Lower tax-rates and higher annual military spending, by contrast, would).
+More fundamentally, Trump won’t be able to offset the cost of his opulent ambitions on taxes and the security state by taking an ax to (nondefense) discretionary spending.
+Big cuts to the EPA and federal anti-poverty programs could certainly hurt a lot of people, but they wouldn’t make a significant dent in the long-term debt.
+(Lower tax rates and higher annual military spending, by contrast, would).

 What’s more, as Trump prepares his gift to the military-industrial complex, the congressional GOP seems to be souring on the one piece of its tax plan that generates new revenue.
 The “border adjustment tax” is expected to deliver about $1 trillion over the next decade.
 But it is also expected to increase the tax burden of Walmart and other major retailers — and multiple Republican senators say they won’t stand for such a thing.

-So, the GOP’s tax plan is poised to become even more expensive, just as Trump begins selling Congress on a larger military, 15,000 new immigration enforcement officials, and a border wall with a price-tag as high as $21.6 million.
+So, the GOP’s tax plan is poised to become even more expensive, just as Trump begins selling Congress on a larger military, 15,000 new immigration-enforcement officials, and a border wall with a price tag as high as $21.6 billion.

 Trump seems happy to pretend that he can pay for all this by cutting food stamps and water inspectors (and/or putting it on Mexico’s tab).
 The House GOP’s budget hawks, however, may lack the president’s imagination.